pierre-fromager/templateJs/README.md

 For fresh people coming to js, some concepts can be murky regarding asynchronicity.
 For them have a look at Promises then await/async.

-## Tests

-All libs and components tested with jasmine.

 ## Facility
 A server is available listening on default tcp port 3333, to make it run type :